-T-moldings must be used in all installations where rooms (or combination of connected rooms) that are wider than 35 feet (in the direction of plank length) or 35 feet (in the direction of plank width) to allow for normal contraction and expansion of this floating floor.
+T-moldings must be used in the middle of rooms longer than 40 feet (in the direction of plank length) or 40 feet (in the direction of plank width) to allow for normal contraction and expansion of the floor.

 NOTE: This flooring is installed as a floating floor and as such cannot be glued, nailed, screwed or otherwise fixed or attached (e.g. door stopper, closet track, stair rails, etc.) to the subfloor in any way.
 It must have room to expand and contract freely.
 Gapping and buckling can develop if expansion space and t-moldings, requirements are not followed.